dnlbowers/jobs-a-gooden/AGILE.md

 * First time my burn-down chart met with the expected trajectory largely due to a limited number of user stories.
 * Realized my mistake of meeting the criteria of 60% must-haves in a sprint.
 I planned for 60% of the overall tasks and not 60% of the story points.
 I will fix this from the next sprint onwards.
 * Decided to keep the job list page as the home page (initially, this was only a temporary measure).
 However, in the course of development, I decided that a hero image would look good below the navbar and decided to implement this instead of the carousel I had planned initially.
-* Since the idea of a user profile seemed to be less relevant at this stage, I used the last day of sprint seven to plan other user stories to plan the next stages of development to provide the most value to the user.
+* Since the idea of a user profile seemed less relevant at this stage, I used the last day of sprint seven to plan other user stories to plan the next stages of development to provide the most value to the user.
 ![Seventh sprint screenshot](docs/agile/sprint-screenshots/sprint7.JPG)

 ### Sprint 8 notes: